Good Standing and Achieved Excellence

 - Chapter President attends chapter coaching meetings with SFL staff each semester

-- Chapter President or authorized representative attends Gavel Club Meetings each semester
+- Chapter President representative attends two out of three Continuing Education Meetings each semester

 - Council or Affiliate Involvement